incident-io/internships/README.md

 ### Code submission

-Please submit your code in a zip file (TODO: how do we want this to work?)
+Once we've reviewed your CV, we'll send you instructions on where to send your solution.
+We'll expect a ZIP file containing the code, plus a `README.md` that

-Your submission should include a `README.md` that includes:
+includes:

 - Instructions on running your code, including installation of dependencies.
 - Comments on code structure/how you approached the problem you think may be